News

 Background

 Medical debt remains an issue in Maryland and one that disproportionately affects Black patients.
-According to a 2023 poll that Economic Action commissioned, 14% of Marylanders have medical debt they can’t pay with the percentage rising to 23% for Black households.
+According to a 2023 poll that Economic Action commissioned, 14% of Marylanders have debt related to medical services they can’t pay with the percentage rising to 23% for Black households.

 Hospital Debt